Prathaalbasicmsatam67/Android-Interview-Questions/README.md

 Java, OOPs, Concurrency

-Difference between StringBuffer, StringBuilder and String.concat? \n What is the difference between using == and equals on a string?
+Difference between StringBuffer, StringBuilder and String.concat?

+What is the difference between using == and equals on a string?

 What does the static word mean in Java?

 When is a static block run?
 Can we use static and abstract together?
 What are these final, finally and finalize?